Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 If metadata sync operation happens frequently on large directories, more threads may be allocated to speed up this process.
 Two configurations are relevant here.

-`alluxio.master.metadata.sync.concurrency.level` controls the concurrency that is used in a single sync operation.
+`alluxio.coordinator.metadata.sync.concurrency.level` controls the concurrency that is used in a single sync operation.
 Adjust this to 1x to 2x virtual core count on the master node to speed up the speed of metadata sync.

-`alluxio.master.metadata.sync.executor.pool.size` controls the number of threads performing sync operations.
+`alluxio.coordinator.metadata.sync.executor.pool.size` controls the number of threads performing sync operations.
 This defaults to the number of virtual cores in the system, but can be adjusted to 2x or 4x number of virtual cores if we expect many concurrent sync operations.

 ## Worker Tuning